propublica/sunlight-congress/source/bills.md

 The **history** field includes useful flags and dates/times in a bill's life.
 The above is a real-life example of H.R.
 3590 - not all fields will be present for every bill.

 Time fields can hold either dates or times - Congress is inconsistent about providing specific timestamps.

+\* **history.active**<br/>
+Whether this bill has had any action beyond the standard action all bills get (introduction, referral to committee, sponsors' introductory remarks).
+Only a small percentage of bills get this additional activity.

+\* **history.active_at**<br/>
+If this bill got any action beyond initial introduction, the date or time of the first such action.
+This field will stay constant even as further action occurs.
+For the time of the most recent action, look to the `last_action_at` field.

 \* **history.house_passage_result**<br/>
 The result of the last time the House voted on passage.
 Only present if this vote occurred. "pass" or "fail".